uiceds/cee-492-term-project-fall-2022-avk/manuscript.md

 The graph above explains how the proportions of the 8 components are affecting the concrete compressive strength.
 It clearly shows that the second bar graph has more quantity of superplasticizer and less quantity of water than the first bar graph.
 Also, the second bar graph has good aging time than the first one.
 Hence clearly the second plot has more concrete compressive strength than the first one.

 # Predictive Modeling
-Using our data setwe can create a machine learning model to produce a predictive modeling code for solving for which combinations of concrete mixtures would be ideal to meet a certain strength requirement, based on different construction projects, and then find the minimum optimal cost.
+Using our data set, we can create a machine learning model to produce a predictive modeling code for solving for which combinations of concrete mixtures would be ideal to meet a certain strength requirement, based on different construction projects, and then find the minimum optimal cost.
 To do this we intend to first use the data available in our dataset to find out the unit costs of each component in our concrete.
 We then will look up research papers over the different strength requirements set in place at the State and Federal level for different construction projects, such as bridges and highways where highway bridges require a minimum of 25 MPa to pass the strength requirements set in place in California [@{https://ascelibrary.org/doi/10.1061/%28ASCE%29CF.1943-5509.0000404}].

 As a first step towards create a feasible model, we plan to use regression analysis.
 The reason is that we have 8 independent variables (the 8 columns described in detail in the previous section) affecting the single dependent variable which is the concrete compressive strength.
 Depending on the results of the model, we plan to explore more advanced machine learning models.
 We will create rough estimations of how much of each concrete component would need to be used to create the optimal combination for each project.
 This would be done through the creation of a model of ideal solutions to meet the lowest price and still meet the strength requirements for each unique project.
 This would be very useful in the construction industry which would be able to use our machine learning models to evaluate which combination of concrete would best work to meet the requirements of their project while also saving the construction company the most capital.